 - Preheat oven to 350 degrees F. Line cookie sheet with parchment paper

 - Pour cooled butter into bowl of stand mixer.
-Add in brown sugar and salt.
+Add in brown sugar.
 Mix to combine.

 - Add in egg, egg yolk, and vanilla.
 Mix to incorporate.

-- Add in flour, baking soda, baking powder and salt.
+- Add in flour, baking soda, baking powder and 1/2 tsp salt.
 Mix until combined, don't over mix.

 - Form cookies by taking a tablespoon of dough and flattening it into a circle.
 Place on prepared baking sheet and add a caramel on top, add a sprinkle of salt.